-4. THE SPIDER® SC1500-GHS HOIST
+4. THE SPIDER® SC1000 AND SC1500 HOISTS

-The Spider® SC1500-GHS hoist is used to raise, support, and lower suspended scaffolds in buildings and structures in guided applications only.
-Take all necessary precautions to ensure that both the design and operation of the setup in which the hoist will be used will be hazard-free, and that such use conforms to the manufacturer's specifications and code requirements.
+The Spider® SC1000 and SC1500 hoists are used to raise, support and lower suspended scaffolds, work cages, and bosun chairs on, or in, buildings and structures.
+If these hoists are used for any other purpose, you must take all necessary precautions to ensure that both the design and operation of the setup in which the hoist will be used will be hazard-free, and that such use conforms to the manufacturer's specifications.
 Spider® reserves the right to make changes or modifications to its hoist.
 Users of this equipment must request current operating information prior to using this equipment.
 Call your local Spider® operations center.